 When is the Best Time to Sell a Dental Practice?

 To ensure that you’re successful in these two areas, you have to decide on the right time to sell.
 Waiting until you are forced to put your dental practice on the market means that you will be rushed into a decision – having a significant negative impact on the price and potential buyer pool.

-There are a few indicators to consider: change in revenue, tax implications, reduce stress load, family considerations, and many more.
+There are a few indicators to consider: change in revenue, tax implications, reduce stress load, family considerations, whether or not you want to sell through M&A, and many more.
 Perhaps most importantly, your physical ability and motivation to continue practicing.
 All of these are relevant and should be taken into consideration.
 The goal is to ultimately protect your valuable assets.
 Remember, it is never too early to build a plan.